Recovery Community Centers

 Non-profit centers for the recovery community that offer local networks of non-medical, recovery support services.

-Centers are run by a paid director, and other paid staff in some, but not all, cases.
+Centers are run by a paid director, and in some cases other paid staff.
 Like mutual-help organizations, volunteering at RCCs is typically encouraged.

-- The Association of Recovery Community Organizations (ARCO) at Faces & Voices of Recovery unites and supports the growing network of local, regional and statewide recovery community organizations (RCOs).
+- The Association of Recovery Community Organizations (ARCO) at Faces and Voices of Recovery unites and supports the growing network of local, regional, and statewide Recovery Community Organizations (RCOs).
 ARCO links RCOs and their leaders with local and national allies and provides training and technical assistance to groups.
 ARCO helps build the unified voice of the organized recovery community and fulfill a commitment to supporting the development of new groups and strengthening existing ones.

-WHAT DOES THE SCIENCE SAY ABOUT MUTUAL-HELP ORGANIZATIONS?
+WHAT DOES THE SCIENCE SAY ABOUT RECOVERY COMMUNITY CENTERS?

 Little is known scientifically about the benefits offered by Recovery Community Centers .
 In the the first ever systematic evaluation of Recovery Community Centers, the Recovery Research Institute is conducting an ongoing, longitudinal National Institutes of Health-funded study.
 Preliminary data show that Recovery Community Center participants (in recovery for 4 years on average) report that their center engagement has been extremely helpful in their recovery and overall well-being.
 Center volunteers report the highest levels of perceived helpfulness.

 - List of Key Readings

 - Haberle, B. J., Conway, S., Valentine, P., Evans, A. C., White, W. L., & Davidson, L. (2014).
 The recovery community center: A new model for volunteer peer support to promote recovery.
 Journal of Groups in Addiction & Recovery, 9(3), 257-270. doi: 10.1080/1556035X.2014.940769